lamhq/tech-notes/backend/javascript/closure.md

 ## Introduction

-A function in JavaScript has access to any variables defined in the outer scope (even when the outer function has finished executing).
-This feature is called a `closure`.
+Closure is a feature in JavaScript, that allow code inside a function has access to any variables defined in the outer scope,  even when the outer function has finished executing.

 ```ts
 function outerFunction(arg) {